gui11aume/mmp/README.md

 ## I. Prototype?
 What do you mean? ##

 `mmp` is a proper mapper, we use it in the lab and you are more than welcome to use it as well.
-When we say ``prototype'', we mean that our purpose was to show that faithful mapping is achievable, and not really to secure a stable user base.
+When we say ‘prototype’, we mean that our purpose was not really to secure a stable user base, but rather to show that faithful mapping is achievable.

-Below are the main limitations of `mmp` compared to mainstream mappers:
+Below are the main things to consider before using `mmp`:

     1. It works only with single-end reads.
     2. The whole read is aligned, there is no trimming.
-    3. There is no way to increase the sensitivity.
+    3. There is no way to change the sensitivity.

-For now, the only accepted input format is fasta, but we'll fix that soon and allow fastq.
+For now, the only accepted input format is fasta, but we'll fix that soon and allow fastq as well.
 Also, it is single core, but we'll also fix that soon.

 Otherwise, `mmp` is pretty good.
 The most important feature is that it is approximately faithful, so you should be able to trust the mapping